matthewblain/crosstowntrail-web/cue-sheets/bike-south.md

 * At Oxford, bear left to enter McLaren Park on paved path at Yosemite Marsh.
 Bear left, passing **Restrooms**, past a basketball court, and up a short steep hill.
 * Bear left and left again on the paved path.
 * Exit trail at Cambridge; turn right and cross John F. Shelley Dr.
 * Note: Trail through McLaren may be narrow and has several stairways.
 You may need to walk your bike.
-Alternate route: Turn left on Shelley Drive.
+To **detour** around stairs: Turn left on Shelley Drive.
 Turn left on Mansell bikeway.
 At Visitacion, continue downhill on Mansell a few blocks to Hamilton.
 Right on Hamilton, right on Delta, jog right at Wilde to continue on Delta.
 * Pick up trail on other side of Shelley Dr.
 * At the next fork, continue straight.
 You are now on Philosopher’s Way; follow arrows on granite markers.
 * Follow trail as it curves left, past caretaker’s cottage and signs for Jerry Garcia Amphitheater on right (**Restrooms** at Amphitheater).